yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 }
 {code}

-Another way is to use the {{DocumentProperties}} class provided, which extends HashMap to provide fluent coding:
+Another way is to use the `DocumentProperties` class provided, which extends HashMap to provide fluent coding:

 {code:java}
 public void writeProduct2(GigaSpace gigaspace) {